Linseed is unrelated to wheat or cereals and naturally gluten-free

 Cereal grains seeds also contain a whole load of other aggressive digestion-damaging plant chemicals including lectins.

 Use linseed to make breakfasts, porridges, muesli, crackers, cakes, biscuits and breads.
-Fill up on it enjoy it.
-Linseed is rich in mucilage which is soothing and easy to tolerate by digestive system that has been damaged by wheat or gluten.
+Fill up on it, enjoy it.
+Linseed is rich in mucilage which is soothing and easy to tolerate by the digestive system that has been damaged by wheat or gluten.
 Check out our ideas in recipes.

 Flax Farm is always wheat-free